cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 There are two downsides to this arrangement:

-* If a processor for some reason stops controlling the unit without clearing its flag, all other processors will consider that unit used and won't reuse it, potentially leading to shortage of available units.
+* If a processor for some reason stops controlling the unit without clearing its flag, all other processors will consider that unit used and won't reuse it, potentially leading to a shortage of available units.
-* The flag actually allows you to store various information about unit state, for example which particular task was it assigned to.
+* The flag actually allows you to store various information about the unit state, for example, which particular task it was assigned to.
 It is possible to encode the flag and the state into one numeric value, although it requires more computations and makes the code at least a bit slower.

 ### Unit controllers

 The alternative to using flags is querying the unit to see whether it is free or actively controlled.
 When a unit is free, the `@unit.@controlled` property returns `0`.
-When the value is nonzero, the unit is controlled, either by a processor, or directly by a player, or by being part of the units commanded indirectly by player (different values are assigned to each of these possibilities).
+When the value is nonzero, the unit is controlled, either by a processor, or directly by a player, or by being part of the units commanded indirectly by the player (different values are assigned to each of these possibilities).

 A wee bit enhanced `findFreeUnit()` function using the `@controlled` property might look like this: